core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 This section clarifies that the "CoAP Content-Formats" registry allows temporary registrations within the 0-255, 256-9999, and 10000-64999 ranges.

-A temporary registration may be created for example by an IANA early allocation action, as requested by the authors of an Internet-Draft in the IETF stream.
+A temporary registration may be created for example by an IANA early allocation action {{-iana-early}}.
 If the referenced media type is provisional (that is, included in the IANA "Provisional Standard Media Type" registry {{IANA.provisional-standard-media-types}}) then a created registration is always temporary.

 A temporary registration is marked as such by IANA in the corresponding registry entry.